rclone/rclone/docs/content/rc.md

 This takes the following parameters

 - command - a string with the command name
-- fs - a remote name string eg "drive:"
+- fs - a remote name string e.g. "drive:"
 - arg - a list of arguments for the backend command
 - opt - a map of string to string of options